PassbirdCo/MetaKeepCodeSamples/polygon-id/wallet/flutter/README.md

 2. Choose the `KYCAgeCredential` from the `Credential` dropdown.
 3. Make sure that the schema matches the one used to issue the `KYCAgeCredential` in the previous step, else the proof generation will fail.
 4. You should see a QR code on the screen.
-5. Click on the `Authenticate` button, followed by `Connect` button in the wallet to create and verify an age proof.
+5. Click on the `Authenticate` button and the `Connect` button in the wallet to create and verify an age proof.
 It will open up a QR code scanner.
 Scan the QR code generated in step 4.

 ## Issues

-1. iOS simulator does not work since the Polygon ID flutter SDK does not support iOS simulator yet.
+1. The iOS simulator does not work since the Polygon ID flutter SDK does not support the iOS simulator yet.
 You can run the application on an Android emulator or a physical Android device.